 This constant mismatch can take an incredible physical toll.
 In one study, night owls were ten percent more likely to die over the 6.5-year length of the research.
 They are at higher risk of metabolic disease, heart disease and even cancer.
 In addition, they are more likely to be involved in fatal accidents, both at work and on the roads.

-However, a great deal of these additional health risks appear to be due to lifestyle factors.
+However, a great deal of these additional health risks appears to be due to lifestyle factors.
 According to a new study, changing these lifestyle factors could significantly reduce the night owl health risks.

 Could Lifestyle Changes Reduce Night Owl Health Risks?